VastroRobotics/Web/README.md

 - Stages are very close together, making it easy to scroll past multiple stages on accident
   - It's good that they're close, but make it better at catching the user on each scroll.

+- AssetPreloader.jsx was working incorrectly and wasn't removing previous preloads.
+Its functionality is removed.
+It still runs and needs to be resolved.

 ---

 ## Credits